 ViewsFlash is designed from the ground up for maximum reliability and performance.
 It is written as a thread-safe, multithreaded servlet.
 For performance, computations are carried out entirely in main memory.
 All HTML is composed in main memory as well, and the connection to the visitor's browser maintains a keep-alive connection.

 The other main factor affecting performance is database latency and availability.
 ViewsFlash caches data in RAM whenever possible, minimizing database access.
-Slow networks and overworked databases can slow ViewsFlash performance significantly.
+Slow networks, insufficient database connections, and overworked databases can slow ViewsFlash performance significantly.

 For heavy usage, the questionnaires in the intended application should be profiled using a stress testing tool to make sure that all components in the cluster scale to the expected volume.